jfrog/DevRel/abstracts/DevRel/From Zero To Hero.md

 ## Abstract (~750 characters) ##

 In this talk, Baruch will share his experiences and learning as a DevRel Practitioner with JFrog for the last 7 years.
-And yes, he'll talk about measurement.  roofgtffgg
+And yes, he'll talk about measurement, too.

 ## Talk description ##